RogerSelwyn/AICO_HomeLINK/docs/index.md

 ### Webhook
 If you wish to receive alerts via Webhook (the base integration will update every 30 seconds) to give you quicker notification of alerts and readings, then please follow the instructions here - [Webhook Setup](webhook.md#setup-and-configuration).

+## Removing the integration

+This integration follows standard integration removal.
+Remember to remove via HACS as well.

+### To remove an integration instance from Home Assistant

+1. Go to [**Settings** > **Devices & services**](https://my.home-assistant.io/redirect/integrations) and select the integration card.
+2. From the list of devices, select the integration instance you want to remove.
+3. Next to the entry, select the three-dot menu.
+Then, select **Delete**.

+After deleting the integration, go to the app of the manufacturer and remove the Home Assistant integration from there as well.